-This is a fun first week of school activity for your World Language students.
+Breaking down stereotypes is a fun first week of school activity for your World Language students.

-Also, hope to see you in our World Language Cafe Facebook Group, it’s an online teachers’ lounge for sharing ideas, humor, and all things languages.
+Also, hope to see you in our World Language Cafe Facebook Group.
+It’s an online teachers’ lounge for sharing ideas, humor, and all things languages.